enviodev/docs/docs/overview-hyperrpc.md

 > - `eth_uninstallFilter`
 > - `eth_newFilter`

-It is recommended for best performance of filter related methods to use the 'stateful' rpc endpoints, since the filter is a stateful object.
+It is recommended for best performance of filter related methods to use the 'stateful' rpc endpoints, since the filter methods are stateful.
 These include `eth_getFilterLogs`, `eth_getFilterChanges`, `eth_uninstallFilter`, `eth_newFilter`.
 Please note, the performance of the stateful rpc endpoints might not be quite as good for other calls as the standard rpc endpoint.
 These methods are already supported on a wide selection of chains (the most up-to-date list can be found [here](./hypersync.md))

 Testing the endpoint and providing feedback is hugely valuable.
 To access these endpoints for free please join our [Discord](https://discord.gg/Q9qt8gZ2fX) and reach out or alternatively log in via GitHub on the main website to access your endpoints.